Published on July 23rd, 2015 | by Ruben3

 First of all, the wines from Montilla-Moriles cannot be called sherry (even though they can be virtually identical.
 The reason for this is simply because this name is protected by European law and can only be used for wines from the designated sherry area.
 Montilla-Moriles is about 150 km. away from Jerez.
 It lies to the south of Córdoba, with the small towns of Montilla and Moriles at its centre.
 The region is generally a bit drier than Jerez, with more drastic diurnal shifts, less rainfall and particularly hot summers.

 History and characteristics of Montilla-Moriles

 Winemaking in this region goes back just as long as in Jerez.
 In the 19th century, the wines from Montilla were already highly regarded (especially the ones from the town of Lucena) and they were generally sold as a style of sherry.
 Since 1932 the name Montilla-Moriles is protected by Spanish law and a Consejo Regulador was founded in 1944.
 For more background information, see the website of the D.O.

 The best parcels in Montilla (especially in the zones Sierra de Montilla and Moriles Alto) also lie on albero, as albariza is called locally.
 The big difference is that the vast majority is planted with Pedro Ximénez grapes, used for both sweet and dry wines, rather than the Palomino Fino which is dominant in the sherry region.
 In general this is regarded as a slightly courser grape which holds more sugar.
-Therefore the juices have a higher potential in alcohol contents and a lot of wines that need fortification in Jerez, can be produced in Montilla-Moriles without fortification.
+Therefore the juices have a higher potential in alcohol contents and a lot of wines that need fortification in Jerez, can be produced in Montilla-Moriles without fortification (especially the dry types).
 Other white grapes like Moscatel, Airén or Verdejo are also allowed.

 Wines from the D.O.
 Montilla-Moriles